Student Accessibility Services

 Confidentiality Guidelines

-Staff in the Disability Resource Center (DRC) strive to treat all personal information with the strictest confidentiality.
-During the intake process DRC staff and the student will discuss the Confidentiality Policy and what the student should expect.
+Staff in the Student Accessibility Services strive to treat all personal information with the strictest confidentiality.
+During the intake process Student Accessibility Services staff and the student will discuss the Confidentiality Policy and what the student should expect.

 Students are encouraged to obtain and keep copies of their documentation for future use.
 They may request this documentation be released to persons or entities outside of the College; however, written authorization to release confidential information will be obtained from the student before any such information is released.
 This includes releasing information to parents.
-Third party documentation sent directly to the DRC may, at the discretion of DRC staff, require written authorization from the third party before it can be released to the student or to another agency or postsecondary institution.
+Third party documentation sent directly to the Student Accessibility Services may, at the discretion of Student Accessibility Services staff, require written authorization from the third party before it can be released to the student or to another agency or postsecondary institution.

 Physical files and documentation of a student’s disability may be destroyed following the College’s record retention policy.